sfarr-epcc/fractal/README.md

 	srun -n 2 fractal

-to see all options use the help flag
+To see all options use the help flag

-	fracal -h
+	fractal -h

-which gives the following output
+Which gives the following output
 ~~~
 Usage:
 fractal [-SixXyYfth]